 You may already see or heard most two common names during your work and that is MCCM and ACB.
-This two switching device is use to control power in load incoming or outgoing side.
-But it always depends on the designer which type of switching device is appropriate to control specific amount of load.
-These two devices have some basic feature and in this post we will learn “Features of Moulded Case Circuit Breaker (MCCB) and Air Circuit Breaker (ACB) with Advantage.”
+This two switching device is used to control power in load incoming or outgoing side.
+But it always depends on the designer which type of switching device is appropriate to control a specific amount of load.
+These two devices have some basic feature and in this post, we will learn “Features of Moulded Case Circuit Breaker (MCCB) and Air Circuit Breaker (ACB) with Advantage.”

 A Moulded Case Circuit Breaker or MCCB and Air Circuit Breaker or ACB usually comprise with the following features,

 A contact system with arc-quenching and current-limiting means a mechanism to open and close the contacts auxiliaries which provide additional means of protection and indication of the switch positions.